Trade precious metals, right now

 Hopefully, you now have a broad overview of how to trade precious metals online.
 Here are our top five tips to take onoard when trading precious metals online.

 - Establish your trading goals.
-Are you trying to make a quick profit, or would you rather hold for bigger potential gains?
+Are you trying to make a quick profit with precious metals trading, or would you rather hold for bigger potential gains?
 Know what you want to accomplish before you start trading.

 - Figure out your risk tolerance.
 Are you the fearless type, or does volatility scare you?
 This temperamental assessment should significantly impact the way you trade, especially if you want to trade with leverage.

 - Know your budget.
-If you have a small budget, you might be better off buying something like an ETF (which allows you to buy and hold) as opposed to a CFD, where holding for more than a day can start to rack up fees.
+If you have a small budget allocated to precious metals trading, you might be better off buying something like an ETF (which allows you to buy and hold) as opposed to a CFD, where holding for more than a day can start to rack up fees.
 Too many fees can sap a small budget in a hurry.

 - Assess market conditions.
 Are you buying when precious metal prices are trending up, or down?
 The broader market will dictate the price movement of whichever precious metal you want to trade, so make sure you see both the trees and the forest.